-- We are human; we make mistakes.
-Even highly trained people like pilots and astronauts make mistakes! - There are two kinds of mistakes: - Not taking the required action or doing it at the wrong time (error of omission). - Knowing the correct thing to do but choosing to do something different (error of commission). - Safety barriers prevent process safety incidents.
-It may take time for all the barriers to fail, then an incident occurs. - However, before then, there may be warning signs of failed barriers - noises, odors, drips, etc. Watching for and responding to those warning signs is how to prevent the major incidents.
+We are human; we make mistakes.
+Even highly trained people like pilots and astronauts make mistakes.

+• There are two kinds of mistakes: Not taking the required action or doing it at the wrong time (i.e., error of omission) and knowing the correct thing to do but choosing to do something different (i.e., error of commission).

+• Safety barriers prevent process safety incidents.
+It may take time for all of the barriers to fail, allowing an incident to occur.

+However, before then, failed barriers may have warning signs - noises, odors, drips, etc. Watching for and responding to those warning signs can help prevent the major incidents.